ABOUT THIS JOURNAL

 The Board of Editors is pleased to invite you to publish your papers in our journal, which is published twice a year (June and December).
 The following are the terms and conditions of publishing with IZUMI:

-Structure of the manuscript consists of three parts:
+A. Structure Of The ManuscriptThe structure of the manuscript consists of three parts:

 1. The Essential Title Page Information (one-colloum)